Privacy notice

 GDPR, Art.4 (7)

-"Processor means a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the controller.”
+The processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of and purely on the instructions of the controller.

-An employee of the data controller is not considered like a processor.
+An employee of the controller is not considered a processor.

 GDPR, Art.4 (8)

-"Processing means any operation or set of operations performed upon personal data or sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.”
+A processing of personal data is any operation or set of operations which is performed upon personal data or sets of personal data, whether or not by automated means (e.g. software), such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction of data.

 GDPR, Art.4 (2)